Career and Technical Education (CTE) | CTE Career Clusters

-While a graduate from this track isn’t immediately qualified to become an architect, they are qualified to work at an architect office or construction company.
+While graduates from this cluster aren’t immediately qualified to become an architect, they are qualified to work at an architect office or construction company.

 Popular Careers: Training Consultant, Teaching Aide, Safety Specialist

-Education & training turns CTE students into experts in the learning process, empowering them to teach others just as well as they’ve been taught.
+Concentrating in education and training turns CTE students into experts in the learning process, empowering them with the skills they need to teach others patiently and effectively.

-While this isn’t enough to become a teacher in most states, a CTE background in education still makes someone a prime candidate for careers in training and recruitment.
+While completing a CTE program in education and training isn’t enough to become a teacher in most states, a CTE background in education still makes someone a prime candidate for careers in training and recruitment.

-That could be anything from on-the-job training to consulting.
-A student on this career track can find just as much opportunity in a small business as a multinational corporation — wherever workplace standards are in place.
+Careers in this pathway can include anything from on-the-job training to consulting.
+A student in this career cluster can find just as much opportunity in a small business as a multinational corporation — wherever workplace standards are in place.

 Popular Careers: A/V Technician, Audio Engineer, Lighting Technician

-Arts, audio-visual technology, & communications focuses on the technology that helps create today’s entertainment.
+The Arts, Audio-Visual Technology, and Communications cluster focuses on the technology that helps create today’s entertainment and artistic expression.

-Now that we’ve covered all 16 CTE career tracks, let’s check out where CTE is often taught.
+Now that you've learned about all 16 CTE career clusters, let’s discover the settings where CTE is taught.

 Where Is CTE Taught?

-CTE is mostly taught in post-secondary institutions that focus on hands-on experience and career skills.
+CTE is primarily taught in three settings: middle school, high school, and post-secondary institutions.
+Regardless of the setting, CTE focuses on hands-on experience and career skills.

-Fortunately, enough schools in the US now offer CTE that it should be easy for any student to find a place where they can learn what they want.
+Fortunately, there are enough schools in the United States offering CTE that it should be easy for most students to find a school that fits their career interests.

 CTE in Middle Schools